habibatabay/mvts-ano-eval-changed/README.md

 ## Training schemes:
 ### Global
-Traing on edBB and testing on the collected dataset
+Training on the first 30% of all videos and testing on the collected dataset
 ### Video-specific
-Training on the first 30% of each video and testing on the remaining
+Training on the first 30% of each video and testing on the remaining part of the same video
 ### Combined
 Combination of two methods by averaging the scores
 ## Data sets and how to get them

 ### edBB
 Located in /data/edBB
-### My collected dataset
+### My collected dataset: the preliminary version
 Located in /data/MyDataset
+### My collected dataset: the complete version
+Located in /data/CombinedDataset

-Skeleton feature are extracted by Tensorflow Movnet and COCO structure
+Skeleton features are extracted by Tensorflow Movnet and COCO structure

-Data is 2D joint corrdinates of skeletons extracted from e-exam videos
+Data is 2D joint coordinates of skeletons extracted from e-exam videos

 ## Scripts:
 ### my_experiments_mvts.py